Pearson BTEC Level 4 HNC in Engineering (General Engineering)

 Where next - Further Studies

-Students passing the HNC course will be able to progress onto the Pearson BTEC Level 5 Higher National Diploma in Engineering (General Engineering), with a view to completing a full degree programme at university.
+Students passing the HNC course will be able to progress onto the Pearson BTEC Level 5 Higher National Diploma in Engineering (General Engineering) at Uxbridge College, with a view to completing a full degree programme at university.
 Many professional bodies also recognise the HNC for further professional study.
 Details of entry requirements for BTEC Higher National Diploma graduates into degree programmes at institutions in the UK and internationally can beat found https://degreecoursefinder.pearson.com

 Where next - Job Opportunities